guilhermealmeidaa/moodtify/README.md

 🎧 Moodtify

-Moodtify é um gerador de playlists personalizadas com inteligência artificial, integrado à API do Spotify.
-A partir de uma simples descrição de humor, o app cria automaticamente uma seleção musical feita sob medida para o momento e adiciona diretamente na conta do usuário.
+Moodtify is an AI-powered playlist generator integrated with the Spotify API.
+From a simple mood description, the app automatically creates a personalized playlist and adds it directly to the user's account.

 ---

-🚀 Funcionalidades
+🚀 Features

-- 🧠 Geração de playlists com base em descrições como “chuvoso e introspectivo” ou “energia pra treino”
+- 🧠 Generates playlists based on mood descriptions like “rainy and introspective” or “high energy for workout”
-- 🎧 Integração com o Spotify via OAuth 2.0
+- 🎧 Integration with Spotify via OAuth 2.0
-- 🤖 Uso da OpenAI (GPT-3.5) para interpretar o mood e sugerir estilos musicais
+- 🤖 Uses OpenAI (GPT-3.5) to interpret moods and suggest music styles
-- 📜 Histórico local das playlists criadas (em breve: salvamento em banco)
+- 📜 Local history of created playlists (database storage coming soon)
-- 🎨 UI responsiva e moderna com Tailwind CSS + shadcn/ui
+- 🎨 Responsive, modern UI built with Tailwind CSS + shadcn/ui

 ---

-🛠️ Tecnologias Utilizadas
+🛠️ Technologies Used

 - Next.js (App Router)
 - Spotify Web API